KaloyanLyubenov/Playground212/README.md

-# Photographer Portfolio Website
+# Forbidden Media Website

-Welcome to the Photographer Portfolio Website project!
-This web application serves as a portfolio platform for photographers, allowing them to showcase their work, interact with clients, and manage photoshoot orders seamlessly.
+Welcome to Forbidden Media's first iteration Website!
+This web application serves as a portfolio platform for the photographer, allowing them to showcase their work, interact with clients, and manage photoshoot orders seamlessly.

 ## Features